> Academics > Course

 MACH 6311 (3-3-0) Early Childhood Ministry

 During the first five years of a child's life, foundations are laid for a lifetime of learning and growth.
 The course will combine knowledge, theory, and practical application to enable the student to work with young children in any church setting.
 This study will include a review of the characteristics of early childhood.
-Students will study the practical skills needed to provide age appropiate learning experiences and activities for children birth through five years of age.
+Students will study the practical skills needed to provide age appropriate learning experiences and activities for children birth through five years of age.
 Attention will be given to planning and operating programs for this age group in the church and during the week.
 The roles and work of the early childhood minister including his/her role with parents will be discussed.
+Fall, Spring, Online.

 MACH 6312 (3-3-0) Ministry with Children